The complexity of geometric scaling: Worst-case instances for feasibility based geometric scaling

-and starting at the origin, Algorithm~\ref{DPP.sec.3.alg.1} requires $n/3$ augmentation steps and $\log n\|c\|_\infty+1$ halving steps in order to maximize $c\mathord{\cdot}x$ over $S$.
-With early stopping, the number of required halving steps decreases to $\log \|c\|_\infty+1$. \end{thm} \begin{proof} Observe again that Algorithm~\ref{DPP.sec.3.alg.1} performs at least $\log n\|c\|_\infty+1$ halving steps.
+\begin{thm} Starting at the origin of $\mathbb{R}^n$, feasibility based geometric scaling requires $n/3$ augmentation steps and $\log n\|c\|_\infty+1$ halving steps in order to maximize $c\mathord{\cdot}x$ over $S$.
+With the early stopping policy, the number of required halving steps decreases to $\log \|c\|_\infty+1$. \end{thm} \begin{proof} Observe again that the algorithm performs at least $\log n\|c\|_\infty+1$ halving steps.
 Theorem~\ref{DPP.sec.3.thm.1} then follows from Lemma~\ref{DPP.sec.3.lem.1} and from the observation that, after a halving step where $\tilde{x}$ is equal to $x^i$, either $c_{n-i}$ is less than $\mu$ (in which case the next step is also a halving step) or satisfies $\mu<c_{n-i}\leq{2\mu}$. \end{proof}